Interstate 87 Will Link Hampton Roads & the Research Triangle

 For example The purchase of new computers will strain next year’s budget, Adelphi University President Robert Scott announced at last week’s faculty meeting.(Under 25 words, focuses on who and what)

-The signs have been appearing roadside for a while now.
+The signs have been appearing by the roadside for a while now.
 The new interstate 87 is long overdue for Virginia and North Carolina, and the “Future Interstate 87” signs placed along the route between Hampton Roads and the Research Triangle are an indication of the two states’ dedication to the project.

-Converting existing roadway into an interstate would reduce drive time and cost between Hampton Roads and the Research Triangle, and better facilitate tech and other partnerships between the two major regions.
+Converting this existing roadway into an interstate would reduce drive time and cost between Hampton Roads and the Research Triangle, and better facilitate tech and other partnerships between the two major regions.